 Federal Child Labor Laws

-The FLSA determines all work rules (wages, hours worked, safety requirements) for all age groups of minors and the subsequent enforcement and fines for employers who violate these laws.
+The Fair Labor Standards Act (FLSA) from the US Department of Labor (DOL) dictates the working laws for all age groups of minors and the subsequent enforcement and fines for employers that violate these laws.

 Jobs for Which Minors Are Not Eligible